daneroo/arctic-team/README.md

 Based on your package.json, this is a modern web application with the following tech stack:
 Core Technologies:
+- Supabase (Database - Auth later)
-React 18.3.1 (JavaScript library for building user interfaces) TypeScript (for type-safe JavaScript)
+- React 18.3.1 (JavaScript library for building user interfaces) TypeScript (for type-safe JavaScript)
 Vite 5.4.2 (as the build tool and development server) Key Features/Libraries: